facundoq/facundoq.github.io/unlp/lsa64/index.md

 ## License ![Creative commons Attribution-NonCommercial-NoDerivatives 4.0 International License ](https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png)
-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).
 The database is made available strictly for academic purposes.
 No derivative works or commercial use are allowed.
+Please contact the authors if you are unsure about what constitutes fair use under this license.

 ## Contact